Anthony Ross (priest): Career

 After obtaining his lectorate he returned to Edinburgh in 1947 to begin postgraduate studies on the Order in Scotland after the Reformation.
 However, in 1950 he was assigned to teach at Hawkesyard.
 He was elected Prior of Woodchester a year later and then in 1954 went to Laxton Hall where he was a popular teacher.
 Returning to Edinburgh in 1959, he exerted wide influence throughout Scotland.
 Fr Ross was a pivotal figure in setting up a number of important and radical initiatives in Edinburgh to deal with the problem of homelessness in the late 1960s and 1970s, notably The Skippers Cafe in the Cowgate and The Edinburgh Cyrenians.
 He was the founder of The Innes Review and of the Scottish Catholic Historical Association and vice-chairman of the Parole Board for Scotland.
 In this latter role he was a key figure in the establishment and development of the Special Unit at HM Prison Barlinnie in Glasgow.
 In 1979 he was elected Rector of the University of Edinburgh.

+Ross was a member of the Board of Governors of Lendrick Muir School, a specialist residential school for maladjusted children in [Rumbling Bridge].